-Where spa life and wellness meet luxurious, otherworldly accommodations.
-Welcome to Arctic Bath, a hotel experience that is centred on wellness and rejuvenation.
-With the goal of integrating the outside landscape into private interiors, the property is designed with cabins and suites that incorporate natural materials of wood, stone, leather, and textiles that harmonise with ethereal serenity.
+Where a masterpiece of architecture meets spa life at its finest.
+Welcome to Arctic Bath, a hotel experience centred on evoking wellness through design.
+With the goal of integrating the outside landscape into private interiors—both literally and metaphorically—the property is artfully devised with accommodations incorporating natural materials of wood, stone, and leather that harmonise with the holistic precision.

 Tell me more

 Perched on poles, fastened to walkways that freeze into the winter ice and bob along the summer’s water toward the shore, Arctic Bath’s six famous water cabins each have a private swimming deck for summer soaking, and dramatic northward-facing, sloping roof windows that angle sharply toward the sky, making for ideal Aurora spotting conditions.
 The hotel’s six other accommodations include three family rooms and three suites—a total of twelve spaces that cultivate almost ethereal charm among the technicolor landscape surrounding.